rap2hpoutre/jacky/README.md

 }
 ```

-You may get your user like this:
+You may get the user like this:
 ```php
 $user_name = Jacky::get('foo', '/users/1')->data->first()->name;
 ```

 ### Not found example
-And it returns this on `GET /users/2` not found:
+Let's say foo API returns this on `GET /users/2` not found:
 ```json
 {
   "errors": [{